 7. The cost of life insurance coverage.

 In addition, a distribution to the plan participant's beneficiary generally is not treated as an eligible rollover distribution.
-However, see Qualified domestic relations order and Rollover by surviving spouse, later.
+However, see Qualified domestic relations order (QDRO), Rollover by surviving spouse, and Rollovers by nonspouse beneficiary, later.